kalealex/effect-size-jdm/README.md

 - heuristics-experiment-interface/ - _private subrepository containing code to run the interface for an early pilot_

 pilot-studies/ - _files pertaining to the planning and analysis of five pilot studies (separate table of contents TK)_

+## Interface

+The interface we used to run the experiment is a custom web application hosted on Heroku.
+Please follow these instructions to check it out for yourself.

+The url for the experiment landing page is https://effect-size-jdm.herokuapp.com/0_landing?workerId=*unique_string*&assignmentId=test&cond=*condition*

+In order to access the interface, you'll need to choose a unique string to fill in the 'workerId' url parameter.
+If you choose the same string as somebody else, you will be redirected to a page that tells you so.

+You'll also need to choose which condition you'd like to see.
+Type one of the following options to fill in the 'cond' url parameter.
+These will allow you to do the experiment with 95% containment intervals, hypothetical outcome plots, quantile dotplots, or probability densities, respectively.

+- intervals
+- HOPs
+- QDPs
+- densities